Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 2. Surface Finish

-• SLA Advantage: SLA parts come out of the printer with a smooth, almost injection-molded surface finish.
-This reduces or eliminates the need for post-processing when aesthetics matter.
+SLA Advantage: SLA parts come out of the printer with a smooth, almost injection-molded finish.
+This significantly reduces or even eliminates the need for post-processing when aesthetics are a priority.

-• FDM Limitation: FDM prints have visible layer lines and often require sanding or chemical smoothing to achieve a comparable finish.
-Fine surface details can also be obscured or deformed depending on print orientation and cooling.
+FDM Limitation: FDM prints have visible layer lines and typically require sanding or chemical smoothing to achieve a similar finish.
+Additionally, fine surface details can be obscured or deformed depending on print orientation and cooling.

 Verdict: SLA wins for cosmetic appearance and fine texture fidelity.